jtitusj/RandomMusings/README.md

-# Machine Learning Pipeline
+# RandomMusings

-A collection of templates for performing machine learning tasks.
+A collection of random ideas with no particular purpose aside from exercising my skills.

 ## Installing the Environment
 To install the environment, type the following in the terminal: